 Plate heat exchanger

 Plate heat exchangers are used in modern combi boilers.
 They use metal plates to transfer thermal energy between two mediums, without them coming into contact with one another.
-Using plate heat exchangers is the most efficient way to transfer heat.
+Using plate heat exchangers is the most efficient way to transfer heat and there are often a primary heat exchanger and scondary heat exchanger to ensure clean water to your hot water tap.

 Stainless steel heat exchanger plates are a popular option because of their durability.
 The material’s high corrosion resistance is a big selling point, as it will ensure a longer lifespan than alternatives.
 This type of heat exchanger is used in the Viessmann Vitodens 050 combi boiler.